 Recall that the \emph{Total Variation distance} (TV) between two probability distributions $P$ and $P'$ is

 When $P$ and $P'$ are defined on a countable discrete probability space $X$, as shown in \cite[Proposition 4.2]{levinPW:markov-chains-and-mixing-times} we can write this as

-In other words, conflating $P$ and $P'$ with distributions on $X$, this is essentially the $L^1$-norm.
+In other words, conflating $P$ and $P'$ with functions on $X$, this is (up to the normalization factor $1/2$) the $L^1$-norm.
 Clearly, convergence in TV distance implies convergence as distributions (which is pointwise convergence in the case of distributions on a discrete space).
-Abusing notation, we use this to extend the definition of TV distance to functions on discrete spaces which don't have mass $1$ (such as $\limsup_{q, \gcd(q,2\ell) = 1} \dim \rvker \ell d {\mathbb F_q}$).

 We define the TV distance between two random variables to be the TV distance between their induced probability distributions.

 \begin{theorem} For $\ell$ a prime, $d \geq 2$, and $q$ ranging over prime powers with $\gcd(q,2\ell) =1$ We have